 where $\mathbf{v}_{\perp}$ is the velocity component perpendicular to the binary separation vector.
 Then, a Fourier analysis can be performed by simply expanding all expressions in terms of the epicycles as in Eq. \ref{eq:centers}, where the resulting Fourier coefficients can be read off from the formulas.
 They are reported in Table \ref{tab:coeff}, and can be used to derive the evolution equations and the resulting dephasing prescriptions via Eqs. \ref{eq:adot} and \ref{eq:edot}.

-As expected, the magnitude of the Fourier coefficients scales as a tidal perturbation i.e. with $\xi_{\rm 3b}/a= G m_3 R_3^{-3}$.
-As expected, no azimuthal component exists, due to the symmetry of the tidal force.
+As expected, the magnitude of the Fourier coefficients scales as a tidal perturbation i.e. with $\xi_{\rm 3b}/a= G m_3 R_3^{-3}$. {We also find that no azimuthal component exists, due to the symmetry of the tidal force expanded to linear order}.
 Therefore, the magnitude of the dephasing induced by the perturbing forces is entirely dominated by the eccentricity evolution, which is determined by resonances with the first few epicycles, rather than a drift due to an orbit averaged force.
 Note that, even though radial forces do not induce a direct drift in the orbital elements, they can still result in indirect dephasing of the GW signal due to the evolution of a binary in a modified conservative potential.
 These types of dephasing are typically analysed in for EMRI systems in dark matter halos \citep{2022speeney}, and their effect for equal mass binaries is discussed in \cite{2023zwick,2025zwick}.